 For a 50-amp aluminum wire, use No.4 AWG.
 Here, AWG means American Standard Gauge.
 The Gauge refers to the diameter of the wire.
 The smaller the number on the wire, the bigger the wire diameter.
 For example, No. 6 is smaller than No. 4

 Aluminum wires come in different types.
 Types THWN and RHW are the most commonly used ones.
 No. 6 is only good up to 40-amp.

 Fifty-amp Copper Wire

-For 50 amp pedestals, the size of your wires also depend on the distance.
+For 50-amp pedestals, the size of your wires also depends on the distance.
 The standard distance for RV wires is usually around 50 feet.
-Usually, #6 gauge wires are used.
+Usually, #6-gauge wires are used.